mosets/docs/categories.md

 ### Full recount of categories and listings
 Fast recount will only count the current active category's listings and add all sub-category listings(if available) based on the total stored in database.
 This is a faster method but will not be accurate if the subcategories total are not correct.

+## Frequently Asked Questions

+{question}How do I show category images in Mosets Tree's Index?{/question}
+{answer}
+Categories image by default is shown only when you view the category page.
+You can configure in "**Mosets Tree > Templates > current default template**", set "Show Categories' images" to `Yes` to have the images to show in Main Index.
+{/answer}

+{question}Is it possible to hide all listings of a specific category?{/question}
+{answer}
+Yes.
+You can hide a category's listings through Mosets Tree back end.
+Go to edit category page, set "Show Listing" to `No` in the category's _Edit Screen_.
+{/answer}

+{question}I don't want listings to be shown underneath every category in Main Index.
+How can I do that?{/question}
+{answer}
+In order to hide all the listings under each top level categories, you can go to "**Mosets Tree back-end > Templates > current default template**", set "Number of listings under top level cats." to `0`.
+Make sure you check whether if you set to use Main Index template for category pages.
+This configuration will affect the index page and all the category pages that using main index template page.
+{/answer}